-- The Helmholtz Centers recognize the importance of excellent supervision and of the support of early-stage researchers, and encourage the engagement of supervisors to undertake supervision training and to share experiences and ideas on good supervision. - In the event of conflict situations, the Helmholtz Centers offer permanent contact persons and clearly defined procedures that are known to all parties involved in the PhD project.
+- supervision and taking on the responsibility of supporting early-stage researchers.
+They encourage supervisors to undertake ongoing training and to share experiences among themselves. - The Helmholtz Centers recognize the importance of excellent In the event of conflict situations, the Helmholtz Centers offer fixed contact persons and clearly defined procedures that are known to all parties involved in the PhD project.